Joy Aquino Siapno

 Jacqueline "Joy" Aquino Siapno (born c.
 1968) is a Filipina-born American political economist, academic, analyst, writer, and musician specializing in Southeast Asia.
 She served as the First Lady of East Timor from February 13, 2008, until April 17, 2008, during the interim presidency of her husband, Fernando de Araújo.
 She is the first and only first lady of Filipina descent in East Timor's history.

 Biography

 Siapno was born in the city of Dagupan, located in the Ilocos Region of the Philippines.
 Her mother, Corona Varona Aquino, is a lawyer.
 She speaks fluent Tagalog and Pangasinan.

 Siapno attended Ednas School in Dagupan until she was 14-years-old, when she moved with her mother to California in the United States.
-She graduated from St. Nicholas High School.
+She graduated from Mt.
+Eden High School in Hayward, CA in 1985.
 Siapno received a scholarship to Wellesley College in Massachusetts, where she received a Bachelor's of Arts in political science.
 She then completed her master's degree at the SOAS University of London and her doctorate at the University of California, Berkeley.